CharGolden-Games/.github/profile/README.md

-Welcome to CharGolden Games!
+# Welcome to CharGolden Games!

 There's not much right now, but there are 2 Projects in progress right now

 - Char's Adventure
-- VS Char
+- VS Char (Friday Night Funkin' mod)